Over time we've recieved many of the same questions via email or social

 the morning and afternoon waves — we mainly use historical data (and data from earlier rounds

-on average faces a course that plays 0.15-0.25 strokes easier than the afternoon wave.
-This will be the typical
+on average faces a course that plays 0.15-0.20 strokes easier than the afternoon wave on Thursday, while that figure

 Pre-tournament we also provide the predicted wave split over the first two rounds for the Thursday morning wave